srozemuller/rozemuller_blog/content/blog/2025-01-08-governing-os-versions-in-microsoft-intune-automated/index.md

 ![graph-rule-config](./graph-rule-config.png)

 As you can see, there are two objects.
-Take a look at the mark non compliant setting and template Id GUID.
+Take a look at the mark non-compliant setting and template ID GUID.
 This is an empty GUID.
 Which means it has no message template available.
 This is the object we need in the next check.

 When looking at the PowerShell command below.
 I search in the `compliancePolicies` object for a policy that has a `osMinimumVersion` filled in, `assignments` count is higher than 0 (which means there are assignments), and is must have a `gracePeriodHours` greater then 0 (otherwise immediately) including also a `notificationTemplateId` with the empty GUID (and emtpy GUID is always `00000000-0000-0000-0000-000000000000`).